eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

 **Random sidenote, be careful about arithmetic in definitions and macros as I've done here with `MAX_INPUT_SIZE`, it's very easy for the pre-processor to substitute your text for the definition keyword and ruin some order of operations or even overflow a specific primitive type like `int`**

+Hell yeah dude, we now have memory allocated for the fuzzer to store inputs and also information about their size.